shuochen0113/Cornell_intern/README.md

 ## Observations

 1. **Performance**:
-   - On larger datasets (e.g., `DRB1-3123.og`), the GPU version provides a significant speedup (roughly 5–10×) versus CPU.
+   - On larger datasets (e.g., `chr6.mhc.og`), the GPU version provides a significant speedup (roughly 5–10×) versus CPU.
    - Smaller graphs may not show as large a difference due to overhead.

 2. **Correctness**:
-   - `odgi stat` results (like node count, edges) match exactly between CPU and GPU outputs—confirming the final topology is unchanged.
+   - `odgi stat` results match between CPU and GPU outputs—confirming the final topology is unchanged.
    - Path positions may differ slightly but are functionally correct.

 3. **Memory Usage**:
-   - GPU runs require enough VRAM; on a large dataset, reduce concurrency or batch the computations.
+   - GPU runs require enough VRAM; on a large dataset, may need to reduce concurrency or batch the computations.

 ---